nuxt/docs/en/faq/github-pages.md

   on:
     branch: master
 ````
-And then commit this to your repository
+and then commit this to your repository

 ````bash
 git add .travis.yml
 git commit -m "Adding travis deploy configuration" git push origin
 ````
-Now, whenever you commit any changes to your repository you'll see Travis auto detect these changes and start a new build
+Now, whenever you commit any changes to your repository, from within Travis, you'll see a new build start up

 [TODO PICTURE]

-and on completion, see our Github pages site automatically updated.
+and on completion, you'll see your Github pages site automatically updated.

 ### Appveyor